Sppqq/ed_pro/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. *(Make sure you add a LICENSE file to your repository, e.g., by choosing one when creating the repo or adding it manually)*
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements